ptoner1/portfolio/README.md

 </br>
 <h1>Tweaking the Code</h1>
 <p>
   The MainVideo component is a bit of a Frankenstein, and there's possibly too much React statefulness.
+  Making changes may involve refactoring.
 </p>